amylovesdogs/niceup/README.md

 * iPad (iOS)
 Nice-Up! works both online and offline, syncing up with the database when internet connectivity is re-established.

 ## Nice-Up! is currently in the design phase.
+Checkout screen mock-ups in the mockups directory.
 Any and all comments welcome!